ecliptik/ecliptik.github.io/_posts/2024-01-23-DNS-Guardrails-with-dnscrypt-proxy.md

 ## Exposing via Tailscale

-Since I only want DNS available to devices on my tailnet, there's a `tailscale` container in the `docker-compose.yml` that provides networking to the `dnscrypt-proxy` container using `network_mode`.
+Since I only want DNS available to devices on my tailnet, and not publicly available, there's a `tailscale` container in the `docker-compose.yml` that provides networking to the `dnscrypt-proxy` container using `network_mode`.

 Set this up by creating an [auth key](https://tailscale.com/kb/1085/auth-keys) for your tailnet and then putting it into a `.env` file that docker compose will source in and set as the `TS_AUTH_KEY` variable.

 `.env`